What is Schema Therapy & is it the right choice for you?

 4. Failure

-These schemas create problems developing a sense of self.
-And they can lead to difficulties navigating the world as an adult.
+These schemas create problems in developing a sense of self.
+And they can lead to difficulties in navigating the world as an adult.

 Category 3 – Impaired Limits